 Registration for First-Year Seminars

 First-year Seminars offer every first-year student an opportunity to participate in a course structured around intensive writing, independent research, small group discussion, and reading across the disciplines.
 A First-year Seminar is taken in the term immediately following completion of Writing 5 or Writing 2-3.

 Writing 5 or First-year Seminar Switch Information

-Advice for students who want to switch between Winter 2017 Writing 5 courses or between Winter 2017 First-year Seminar courses during the course adjustment and add-drop periods.
+Advice for students who want to switch between Writing 5 sections or between First-year Seminar courses during the course adjustment and add-drop periods for a given term.

-Switching writing courses after Friday, January 6 in Winter 2017 term is strongly discouraged.
+Switching writing courses after the third day of classes in a given term is strongly discouraged.

-Humanities 1 and 2: Dialogues with the Classics is an interdisciplinary, two-term, two-credit course sequence for first-year students offered only in fall and winter terms.
+Humanities 1-2 is an interdisciplinary, two-term, two-credit course sequence for first-year students offered only in fall and winter terms.
 Completion of both terms of Humanities 1-2 is another way to satisfy the first-year writing requirement usually fulfilled by taking Writing 5 and a First-year Seminar.
-For details, see www.dartmouth.edu/~hums1-2/.
+Students interested in applying to take Humanities 1-2 must contact the Humanities 1-2 program during the summer prior to registering for fall term.
+For details, see the Humanities 1-2 Program website at: www.dartmouth.edu/~hums1-2/.

 Transfer students may request approval of transfer credit for Writing 5, upper-level Writing courses, or Speech courses based on courses taken at other colleges or universities before matriculation at Dartmouth.
 The deadline for all requests for credit is the end of the first term of study.